sjstretton/screwed/04-CollectiveActionAndChange.md

-# V. COLLECTIVE ACTION TOOLKIT
+# 4A.
+COLLECTIVE ACTION TOOLKIT

 Climate Change has been described as a 'super-wicked' problem.
 What does this mean?
 It has characteristics of wickedness plus more.